Skip to Main Content

 What is anxiety?

 Each person experiences anxiety differently.
-This is especially true for children and teens.
-Younger children may have trouble identifying feelings of anxiety.
-Older children and teens may not want to talk about their worries because they don’t want to upset their parents or make things more stressful.
+Younger children may have trouble naming and talking about feelings of anxiety.
+Older children and teens may not want to discuss their worries because they do not want to upset people close to them or make things more stressful.
+It can be hard to talk about emotions.
+But open communication with each other and with your care team is important to make sure you have the resources you need.

 • Feeling stressed, worried, or scared